 Freshsales is a sales CRM by Freshworks.
 Although it has paid options that go up to $83 per month, there is also a free version with certain features, such as a built-in chat and phone option as well as contact management.
 You can get their Enterprise package that will give you access to all the features that they offer.
 Just like HubSpot, Freshsales CRM deals with both marketing and sales, as well as e-mail campaigns and some other related options.

-- Allow you to use the CRM in your desired languages and currencies (if it is amongst the compatible ones)
+- Viewable CRM in your desired languages and currencies (if compatible)

-- Custom modules can help with gathering extremely specific data from the interactions with users
+- Custom modules for gathering specific data from user interactions

 - Automation with e-mail templates, chat campaigns, and web forms